Chester County Community FoundationSuggest an update

 Grant amount: US $500 - US $5,000

 Fields of work: Disaster Relief / Humanitarian Aid All fields of work

 Funding uses: Project / Program

 Location of residency: Chester County, PennsylvaniaView website Save

 NOTE: Grants will be processed a few times monthly.

-Examples of the types of nonprofits in most need of Front Line Grant Support, as service numbers rise: community-based health clinics; food bank & food pantries; meals delivery programs; homeless programs.
+Examples of the types of nonprofits in most need of Front Line Grant Support include community-based health clinics, food bank & food pantries, meal delivery programs, and homeless shelters.